Ralph M. Parsons Foundation

 Overview

 Established in 1961 by Ralph M. Parsons, founder of the Ralph M. Parsons Company, The Ralph M. Parsons Foundation became fully independent from the company in 1976.
-With total assets of approximately $439 million and annual giving of $18.2 million (2024), the Foundation is dedicated to improving the well-being of Los Angeles County residents through responsive grantmaking.
-The Foundation focuses exclusively on work within Los Angeles County across four program areas: Civic & Cultural, Education, Health, and Human Services.
-Under the leadership of President & CEO Jennifer Price-Letscher, who joined the Foundation in 2011 and became CEO in July 2023, the Foundation has maintained a strong commitment to trust-based philanthropy, racial equity, and supporting organizations that serve vulnerable populations.
-The Foundation's grantmaking philosophy emphasizes listening deeply to nonprofit partners with "a spirit of inquiry" that allows for humility and curiosity in understanding community needs.
+With total assets of approximately $439 million (2023 tax year) and annual giving of $19.2 million, the Foundation is dedicated to improving the well-being of Los Angeles County residents through responsive grantmaking.
+The Foundation focuses exclusively on work within Los Angeles County across four programme areas: Civic & Cultural, Education, Health, and Human Services.
+Under the leadership of President & CEO Jennifer Price-Letscher, who joined the Foundation in 2011 and became CEO in July 2023, the Foundation has maintained a strong commitment to trust-based philanthropy, racial equity, and supporting organisations that serve vulnerable populations.
+The Foundation's grantmaking philosophy emphasises listening deeply to nonprofit partners with "a spirit of inquiry" that allows for humility and curiosity in understanding community needs.

 Funding Priorities

-The Foundation does not have separate named grant programs but makes grants across four program areas on a rolling basis:
+The Foundation does not have separate named grant programmes but makes grants across four programme areas on a rolling basis:

 - General Operating Support: More than half of all grants; typically $25,000 - $100,000

-- Program Support: Funding for specific initiatives; amounts vary
+- Programme Support: Funding for specific initiatives; amounts vary

 - Capital Support: Building renovations, purchases, equipment; preferably approached near end of campaigns